 The congregation resource kit for the Reformation celebration contains downloadable materials to promote your congregation’s observation of the 500th anniversary of the Reformation.

-It’s coming to PBS in 2017, and we have a sneak peek for you!
 Enjoy this short trailer of Martin Luther: An Idea That Changed the World.

 500 years after the Reformation, it’s still all about Jesus!
 Watch the video from the LCMS president inviting you to take part in this exciting anniversary.